adaltas/node-nikita/docs/content/about/tutorial.md

 .ssh.close()
 ```

 Finally, we will split this code into one file to pilot our application and two files to encapsulate our install and check actions.
-We will also enhance our actions with more flexible options:
+We will also enhance our actions with more flexible config:

 File "app.js"